LIJUCHACKO/llama-server_mcp_proxy/README.md

 ### For version b7522

-No modification required. llama-server merges all think blocks and all chat blocks.
+No modification required. llama-server merges all think blocks and all chat blocks separately.

 # Llama-Server MCP Proxy